onegentig/optional.ts/README.md

 opt = Optional.nullopt; // equivalent to Optional.none()
 ```

-Do mind that this doesn’t clear the var’s type.
+Do mind that this doesn’t clear the variable type.
 The variable is still
-`Optional<number>`, even if valueless.
+`Optional<number>`, even if `nullopt`.
 It will ever contain only a number
-or nothing at all.
+or nothing.

 ### Typeless declaration